Tibia stress fracture mri

 Fredericson MRI classification of medial tibial stress syndrome

 MRI findings include periosteal edema and bone marrow edema.
-Case Discussion.
+ROLE OF IMAGING.

 Stress fractures of the tibia and fibula